QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 * ...

 It provides services to manage and authenticate these resources.
 It's a centralized and highly scalable tool that is used by many large organizations <small>(with many employees, multiple offices/sites...)</small>.

+➡️ LDAP is a protocol used to communicate with Active Directory.
 </div><div>

 **Active Directory Domain Services (ADDS)** is the main service that system admins will interact with. 📌 Because of that, Active directory and ADDS are often used interchangeably.